Phase portraits and the bifurcation set for the three-vortex interaction system: Vanishing total circulation

 \section{Vanishing total circulation}

-The last step of the Jacobi reduction can not be applied if the total circulation vanishes, and we need to use an alternate procedure. we may always label the particle so that the sequence of transformations works at each step except the last.
-Therefore, we need an alternative to the reduction described by Eqs.~\eqref{Jacobi1} that applies in the dipole case when $\Gamma_1+\Gamma_2=0$.
-Ohsawa has noted the need for a different reduction method when the total circulation vanishes~\cite{Ohsawa:2024a}.
+The last step of the Jacobi reduction cannot be applied when the total circulation vanishes, so we must use an alternative procedure.
+We may always label the vortices so that the sequence of transformations works at each step except the last.
+At the final step, we need an alternative to the reduction described by Eqs.~\eqref{Jacobi1} that applies in the dipole case when \(\Gamma_1+\Gamma_2=0\).
+Ohsawa has noted the need for a different reduction method when the total circulation vanishes~\cite{Ohsawa:2024}.
+This can be traced to the \emph{superintegrability} of the three-vortex problem with vanishing total circulation~\cite{Galajinsky.2022}.